What Is a Virtual Receptionist?

 CommitmentMonthly, cancel anytimeEmployment contract

-Pricing varies by model.
-Here's what UK businesses typically pay in 2025:
+Pricing varies significantly by model and provider.
+Here is what UK businesses typically pay:

 AI-Powered